nuriel77/iri-playbook/docs/securityhardening.rst

 Choose a port number (let's say 9922) and allow it through the firewall.

-The following command have to be run as user root or by prefixing the commands with ``sudo``.
+The following command have to be run as user root or by prefixing the commands with ``sudo`` e.g. ``sudo yum install policycoreutils-python``.

 CentOS